Hudson Grist Mill

 The Hudson Grist Mill, also known as the Crotsley Mill, is an historic grist mill which is located in Saltillo in Huntingdon County, Pennsylvania.

 It was listed on the National Register of Historic Places in 1990.

 History and architectural features

 Built in 1850, this historic grist mill is a two-and-one-half-story frame building, measuring 36 by 28 ft.
 It sits on a rubble stone foundation and has clapboard siding.
 An elevator head is housed in centrally placed extra story.
 A two-story frame addition is attached to the mill.

-It was listed on the National Register of Historic Places in 1990.